openreferral/hsds_example_profile/README.md

 To develop your HSDS Profile you will need to be working in a specific folder, so it is worthwhile taking a quick look at the structure of this repository:

 ```
+├─ docs/ (A directory containing a Sphinxdoc configuration and some pages to get you started on creating documentation for your Profile.
+You SHOULD edit this folder manually)
 ├─ examples/ (A directory containing automatically generated examples.
 You should NOT edit this folder manually.)
 ├─ profile/ (The directory containing all of the changes representing your Profile.
 You MUST be editing files here manually.)
+├─ python/ (A directory containing some Python tooling which supports generating documentation from your Profile)
 ├─ schema/ (A directory containing automatically generated schemas created by combining your changes in the profile directory with the HSDS Schema files.
 You should NOT edit this folder manually.)
+├─ .readthedocs.yaml (A configuration file for a Read The Docs build to support you hosting the documentation on Read The Docs.
+You MAY edit this to customise your Read The Docs build.)
 ├─ LICENSE (The license file for this repository.
 The contents of the template repository are licensed by the Creative Commons Attribution Share-Alike 4.0 license.
 You may license your additional documentation under a different license.)
 ├─ README.md (This readme file!
 You SHOULD edit it manually once you're done with your profile, and change it to suit your needs.)
+├─ core_tables.csv (A file which labels HSDS schemas as core or not.
+This is used to generate the ERD in the documentation, so you should NOT remove the file but you MAY edit it to define which tables are core for your Profile.)
 ├─ datapackage.json (An automatically generated datapackage file which will allow people to publish data using your profile in a tabular format.
-You should NOT edit or remove this file.)
+You should NOT edit or remove this file because it also allows the documentation tools to generate the ERD diagrams.)
 ```

 As you can see, most of your work will be inside the `profile` directory.
 Most of the rest is generated and handled by the HSDS Schema tools, which you installed during the setup.

+If you are producing documentation for your Profile, then you will also be doing some work inside of the `docs` directory.

 ### A note on the underlying technologies